 Education for everyone

 The German education and training system is world-renowned.
 In the 2017-2018 school year, around 33,000 schools throughout Germany gave all children of school age access to education.
 Around half of them (46.7%) were primary schools.
 At the secondary education level, there were numerous Hauptschulen (7.1%), Realschulen (5.9%) and Gymnasien (9.4%).
 After successfully completing your schooling, you have the possibility of either embarking on a vocational training course or switching to one of Germany’s 429 higher education establishments.
-Around one-quarter of them (24.7%) are conventional universities and about half of which are (50.8%) universities of applied science with a more practical focus.
+Around one-quarter of them (24.7%) are conventional universities and about half of them (50.8%) are universities of applied science with a more practical focus.
 German higher education institutions score points with their broad choice of subjects.
 They offer all kinds of courses, from A for adventure education to Z for zoo veterinarian.